babel-utils/babel-plugin-tester/README.md

 #### Vitest

-All babel-plugin-tester features work with Vitest, though Vitest don't provide global APIs by default.
+All babel-plugin-tester features work with Vitest, though Vitest does not provide global APIs by default.
 You can either supply some interoperability code (see Jasmine or `node:test` below for an example) or run Vitest with the [`--globals` CLI option][98].